d2cio/docs/docs/platform/logs.md

 # Introduction

-D2C collects containerized applications' stdout to its own database.
+D2C collects all applications' stdout and stderr and shows it in real time.
 You can browse through logs any time in your dashboard.
 Keep in mind that your application should print logs to standard output for Docker daemon to be able to capture it and send it to our log facility.

 There are three kinds of logs in D2C: